jinzhu/backupit/README.md

        only backup server 'delonghi'  (pretend to run) 2, backup -f /opt/backup/backup.rb
        backup all servers
-    3, if you do not want to test whether the backup can be restore or not , comment the config line
+    3, in storage , mysql_check(true | false) and mysql_config to check the backup can be restored
+    4, in every mysql role, check mean to check the backup or not

 ## Note on Patches/Pull Requests